 Mikhaila Peterson has become increasingly well known as her father’s fame has spread, especially during his recent illness, when she updated the public regularly on his welfare.
 Apart from her famous father, she is best known for advocating a meat-only diet and talking openly about her mental health difficulties.

-Earlier this month, she revealed her new faith on her popular YouTube channel, and says she has been reading the Bible and praying for a month.
+Recently, she revealed her new faith on her popular YouTube channel, and says she has been reading the Bible and praying.

 Jordan Peterson is liked by many Christians for his high-profile discussion of the Bible and Christianity, which he is generally positive about, though he stops short of professing traditional faith in Christ.
 He is also disliked by many liberals, as he has critiqued the transgender movement and proposed reasons for the gender pay gap other than the feminist claim that it is due to the oppression of women.